photo-cli/photo-cli/README.md

 Reverse Geocoding: finished.
 Directory grouping: finished.
 Processing target folder: finished.
+Verified all photo files copied successfully by comparing file hashes from original photo files.
+All files SHA1 hashes written into file: sha1.lst.
+You may verify yourself with `sha1sum --check sha1.lst` tool in Linux/macOS.
 Writing csv report: finished.
-- 18 photos copied.
+- 17 photos copied.
 - 4 directories created.
 - 15 photos has taken date and coordinate.
 - 1 photos has taken date but no coordinate.
-- 2 photos has no taken date and coordinate.
+- 1 photos has no taken date and coordinate.
 ```

 #### Step By Step `photo-cli copy` Process